tindytian/tno/README.md

-# Vno, just another ghost theme
+# Tno, just another ghost theme

 (中文在后)

 ## Overview

-`Vno` is a ghost theme derivated from [Dale Anthony's Uno](https://github.com/daleanthony/uno).
+`Tno` is a ghost theme derivated from [Dale Anthony's Uno](https://github.com/daleanthony/uno).
 The theme features a minimal, responsive design with a cover page, disqus comment integration, font icons and various color options.

 I fixed some unexpected behaviors and changed some style and detail, making it more suitable for Chinese (or Japanese and Korea) language content.
-Please find a live demo of the theme running as my personal blog, [OneV's Den](http://onevcat.com).
+Please find a live demo of the theme running as my personal blog, [TT](http://typeof.cn).

 ## Features